Skip to content

 Ignition Gamers - NDIS Services and Social Activities

-• Your young adult is already a gamer, or they’re starting to dabble in online gaming
+• You (or your young person) already enjoy gaming, or are starting to dabble in online gaming

-• Your young adult can self-regulate their big emotions and calm down after something exciting or upsetting
+• You (or your young person) can self-regulate big emotions and calm down after something exciting or upsetting

-• Your young adult can focus on a task or needs little support to focus
+• You (or your young person) can focus on activities independently, or with only a little support

-• Your young adult is open to meeting our peer worker to learn more about Ignition Gamers
+• You (or your young person) are open to meeting our peer workers and learning more about Ignition Gamers

 Here's how we do it: